 The treaty committed nations to “holding the increase in the global average temperature to well below 2 degrees Celsius above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 degrees C. above pre-industrial levels.”
-Experts say the world has already warmed by 1.2 degrees since then, so the choice is really between another 0.8 degree or half-degree more warming.
+Experts say the world has already warmed by more than 1 degree since then, so the choice is really between another 0.8 degree or half-degree more warming.

 In September, Chinese President Xi Jinping, sharpening his differences with Trump, told the U.N.
 General Assembly that his nation — the world's biggest emitter of carbon dioxide, methane and other heat-trapping greenhouse gases mainly from fossil fuel burning — plans to achieve carbon neutrality by 2060.
 Despite China's heavy reliance on carbon-emitting coal to produce electricity, Xi said his nation would undergo a "green revolution" to achieve its goal of net-zero carbon emissions.

 U.N.
 Secretary-General António Guterres urged world leaders to acknowledge that the planet faces an existential crisis.
 Earlier this week, the U.N.
 Environment Program cited a huge “gap” between what nations are willing to do and what they must do to fight climate change.
 UNEP said the planet is on track for an average temperature rise “in excess of 3 degrees Celsius this century" from pre-industrial levels, despite the COVID-19 pandemic leading to a 7% drop in greenhouse gas emissions from less industry, power use and travel this year.

 "Five years after Paris, we are still not going in the right direction," Guterres told the virtual climate summit on Saturday.
 "Paris promised to limit temperature rise to as close to 1.5 degrees as possible.
 But the commitments made in Paris were far from enough to get there.
 And even those commitments are not being met."